jyasskin/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 # Introduction

 Each version of this document describes a checkpoint of
-{{?I-D.yasskin-http-origin-signed-responses}} that can be implemented in sync by clients, intermediates, and publishers.
+{{?I-D.yasskin-wpack-signed-exchanges}} that can be implemented in sync by clients, intermediates, and publishers.
 It defines a technique to detect which version each party has implemented so that mismatches can be detected up-front.